 Change is hard, and while it's encouraging to read how someone has overcome hardships through a mindset shift, it's a huge stretch to suggest that “anyone can do it” if they just repeat all the things that worked for the author.

 3. They sound really profound, but don’t challenge you at all

 Because you’ve heard it all before.

 Popular blogs become victims of their own success.
-As the number and diversity of their readership grows, they feel pressured to maintain the growth (because advertising dollars), and so they do what they need to do.
+As the number and diversity of their readership grows, they feel pressured to maintain the growth (because of advertising dollars), and so they do what they think they need to do:

 These are some serious constraints – ones that I as a writer have difficulty agreeing to, and luckily, I don’t have to because I don’t need millions of readers for my “business model” to work.
 I can write whatever the hell I want (including criticizing other blogs).

 When you’re limited by a word count and what topics you may and may not cover, that presents a problem for writing things of real value on the topic of everything that happens inside your head.

 And since each guest blogger only has a chance to publish one post in 6 months, they can’t do a series that would allow them to go into the depth that the topic they're an expert in requires.
 It’s not the writers’ fault – I’m sure they’re smart, wise and experienced people, and their own blogs may actually be way more interesting.